 Talking about the winter season and riding ATVs, I want to mention that I have written a full guide that shows the pros and cons of using ATV tracks.
 You will be able to ride through snow without a single problem, but there’s fair share of cons that come with snow tracks.

 Most people call all all-terrain vehicles, no matter their sizes, ATVs.
 You might also hear other people calling small ATVs things like quads, four-wheelers, and off-road vehicles.
 When talking about small ATVs, people refer to their engine capacity.
 For example, a 50cc ATV is considered a small four-wheeler.

 No matter how many safety features an off-road vehicle might have, the rider is the one who needs to make sure that they are safe at all times.
 Below you can find a list of my top 3 safety tips and tricks for riding small ATVs.
 Parents should keep them in mind when letting their children ride on small ATVs.

 - Use Proper Equipment

 I can’t stress enough how important it is to use the proper equipment when riding ATVs, UTVs, and dirt bikes.
 Wearing a durable helmet and sturdy pair of boots is necessary, and that’s a fact!
 A good idea is to also wear a long-sleeved shirt, goggles, gloves, and long pants.
-Check out the Recommended Gear page of my website where I go over my top picks for helmets, chest brace, boots, and gloves.

 - Ride ATVs for Your Age